-Educational travels and laboratory visits were commonplace events in 19th and early 20th-century physiology.
-Physiologists traveled to meet colleagues, train in the labs of experts, learn new methods and study new instruments before deciding whether to acquire or build their own.
-Such travels allowed them to establish networks, exchange knowledge, coordinate cooperative research and situate their labs within the intertational disciplinary context.
+Educational travels and laboratory visits were commonplace events in nineteenth and early twentieth-century physiology.
+Physiologists traveled to meet colleagues, train in the labs of experts, learn new methods, and study new instruments before deciding whether to acquire or build their own.
+Such travels allowed them to establish networks, exchange knowledge, coordinate cooperative research, and situate their labs within the international disciplinary context.

-These seven volumes of laboratory descriptions and photographs covering several dozen laboratories over a 15-year time period give a unique synchronic and diachronic history of European physiology laboratories and, through Benedict’s commentary, of the changing relationship between European and American science in the early 20th century.
+These seven volumes of laboratory descriptions and photographs covering several dozen laboratories over a 15-year time period give a unique synchronic and diachronic history of European physiology laboratories and, through Benedict’s commentary, of the changing relationship between European and American science in the early twentieth century.
+This project utilized the volumes to explore the foreign laboratory visits by Francis Gano Benedict.